-4.20 Depending on the nature of the safeguarded resource (e.g. superficial deposits such as sand and gravel or crustal mineral deposits such as Kentish Ragstone), the County Council recommends that trial pits or boreholes typically to a depth of approximately 2.5 -3.5m would generally be although appropriate, depending upon available geological data this may need to be extended to 5m in some areas.
-Table 1 below provides further detail.
+4.20 Depending on the nature of the safeguarded resource (e.g. superficial deposits such as sand and gravel or crustal mineral deposits such as Kentish Ragstone), the County Council recommends that trial pits or boreholes typically to a depth approximately 2.5 3.5m generally be appropriate, although depending upon available geological data this may need to be extended to 5m in some areas.
+Table 2 below provides further detail.